Reward the Employees You Depend on with a Deferred Compensation Plan

-Cash value life insurance provides a means to provide the cash needed for a Deferred Compensation Plan.
-The policy's cash values can provided needed funding for required payments when the employee retires, and the death benefit can be used if payments are to the employee's beneficiary.
+Cash value life insurance provides a means to provide the cash needed for a deferred compensation plan.
+The policy's cash value can provide needed funding for required payments when the employee retires, and the death benefit can be used if payments are to the employee's beneficiary.

 Neither State Farm nor its agents provide tax or legal advice.
 Please consult a tax or legal advisor for advice regarding your personal circumstances.